ChrstphrHll/npc_gen/students/Meira Nuvian.md

 ---
 ### Description
 - 3rd year Half-Elf Ranger in Burk
-- straight lighter blonde hair that's put back in a long pony tail, Gray eyes, and Dark Tan skin
+- short straight auburn hair that's well kept, Gray eyes, and Dark Tan skin
 - Is Well-bred and Disconcerting, and has Compassion as their ideal

 ### Organizations